Gogh-Co/Gogh/content/install.md

 ```bash
     $ wget -O xt  http://git.io/v3D4o && chmod +x xt && ./xt && rm xt
 ```
-This way of installing is equals the below, the only thing is that a shortening of urls (git.io) was used and fits all commands on a single line.
+This way of installing is equals the below, the only thing is that a shortening of URLs (git.io) was used and fits all commands on a single line.

 - **or** Download and save the script file, make this file executable and run it: